Callao Cave: Features

 More than 300 caves dot the protected area, 75 of which have been documented by the National Museum since 1977.
 The Callao Cave and the nearby, but more challenging, Sierra Cave are easily accessible by automobile.

 The Callao Cave is the premier attraction in the Peñablanca Protected Landscape and Seascape.
 It is the most accessible of all the caves, its entrance is reached by climbing 184 concrete steps.
-The Callao Cave system is composed of seven chambers, each with natural crevices above that let streams of light to get into the cave, serving as illumination for the otherwise dark areas of the place.
-Previously, there were reported nine caves in the system, but an earthquake in the 1980s cut off the last two chambers.
+The Callao Cave system is composed of seven chambers, each with natural crevices above that let streams of light into the cave, serving as illumination for the otherwise dark areas of the place.
+Previously, there were reported to be nine caves in the system, but an earthquake in the 1980s cut off the last two chambers.